coder/code-server/doc/guide.md

 **Never**, **ever** expose `code-server` directly to the internet without some form of authentication and encryption as someone can completely takeover your machine with the terminal.

+By default, code-server will enable password authentication which will require you to copy the password from the code-server config file to login.
+Since it cannot use TLS by default, it will listen on `localhost` to avoid exposing itself to the world.
+This is fine for testing but will not work if you want to access `code-server` from a different machine.

 There are several approaches to securely operating and exposing code-server.

-By default, code-server will enable password authentication which will require you to copy the password from the code-server config file to login.
-You can also set a custom password with `$PASSWORD`.

 **tip**: You can list the full set of code-server options with `code-server --help`